apache/helix/src/site/markdown/Concepts.md

 ```

-### STATE MACHINE and TRANSITIONS
+### State Machine and Transitions

-Idealstate allows one to exactly specify the desired state of the cluster.
-Given an idealstate, Helix takes up the responsibility of ensuring that cluster reaches idealstate.
-Helix CONTROLLER reads the idealstate and then commands the PARTICIPANT to take appropriate actions to move from one state to another until it matches Idealstate.
-These actions are referred to as 'transitions' in Helix.
+IdealState allows one to exactly specify the desired state of the cluster.
+Given an IdealState, Helix takes up the responsibility of ensuring that the cluster reaches the IdealState.
+The Helix _controller_ reads the IdealState and then commands the Participant to take appropriate actions to move from one state to another until it matches the IdealState.
+These actions are referred to as _transitions_ in Helix.

-Next logical question is, how does the CONTROLLER compute the transitions required to get to idealstate.
-This is where finite state machine concept comes in.
-Helix allows applications to plug in FSM.
-A state machine consists of the following
+The next logical question is:  how does the _controller_ compute the transitions required to get to IdealState?
+This is where the finite state machine concept comes in.
+Helix allows applications to plug in a finite state machine.
+A state machine consists of the following:

-* STATE : Describes the role of a replica
+* State: Describes the role of a replica
-* TRANSITION: An action that allows a replica to move from one STATE to another, thus changing its role.
+* Transition: An action that allows a replica to move from one State to another, thus changing its role.

 Here is an example of MASTERSLAVE state machine,

 ```
           OFFLINE  | SLAVE  |  MASTER